sevrinn/elearning-landing/README-template.md

 I also am going to have to be creative with the padding/margin of the img for mobile as it's 100%vw but the rest of the elements on the page have what looks to be a margin of 1em.
 - Link to css tricks: [Add live site URL here](https://css-tricks.com/full-width-containers-limited-width-parents/)

+Setting up the main section, I notice a pattern right away with the course cards.
+When I had figured out the structure for one, I figured it out for all of them.
+I know that I could do this with a single component in react but this isnt a react project. yet. lol.
+These flow in a single column on mobile, two columns on tablet, and max out at three columns on desktop. gonna need to implement a flex-wrap situation

+The footer is almost identical to the nav in the header.

 ### Built with

 - Semantic HTML5 markup